dfoerderreuther/fbclean/README.md

 - Automatically log in to Facebook
 - Navigate to your activity page
 - Select and remove items
-- Refresh the page every 5 iterations to prevent stale content
 - Continue until manually stopped (Ctrl+C)

 ## Notes